lukas-weiss/motivation-quote-go/README.md

 | id  | author     | quote              |
 | --- | ---------- | ------------------ |
 | "1" | "Joe Gurt" | "nice to meet you" |

+## Rquired environment variables

+- AWS_REGION - the AWS region automatically available in AWS Lambda
+- QUOTE_TABLE_NAME - the name of the DynamoDB table